Divine Freedom

 4. Can God be free with respect to causing his own nature?

-In Morris's proposal, God is said to be the cause of something (his nature) that God cannot possibly exist without.
+In Morris’s proposal, God is said to be the cause of something (his nature) that God cannot possibly exist without.
 But it may seem impossible for any being to be the cause ofsomething (its nature) which that very being cannot exist without.
 Therefore, it may seem impossible for God to be causally responsible for his nature.
-Indeed, (to stress the point again) since God's nature consists of his essential properties, properties he must have in order to exist, it seems absurd to even suggest that God is causally responsible for these properties and for his possession of them.
+Indeed (to stress the point again), since God’s nature consists of his essential properties, properties he must have in order to exist, it seems absurd to even suggest that God is causally responsible for these properties and for his possession of them.
 Morris responds to this objection by noting that God necessarily exists and therefore always has his essential properties.
-So, we should not think that God could exist without his nature and then cause the properties constituting his nature (absolute goodness, absolute power, and absolute knowledge) and cause himself to possess them.
-Nevertheless, Morris claims that the fact that God can exist only if his nature also exists doesn't preclude God's being causally responsible for his nature.
+So, we should not think that God could exist without his nature and then cause the properties constituting his nature (absolute goodness, absolute power, and absolute knowledge) to be, and then cause himself to possess them.
+Nevertheless, Morris claims that the fact that God can exist only if his nature also exists doesn’t preclude God’s being causally responsible for his nature.
 He simply is always causally responsible for these properties and his essential possession of them.
-As Morris puts it: “It just seems to be that there is nothing logically or metaphysically objectionable about God's creating his own nature ….”
+According to Morris, “It just seems to be that there is nothing logically or metaphysically objectionable about God’s creating his own nature ….”
 (Morris, 48)

 Morris is very much aware of the difficulty just noted.
 His response to it is direct and to the point.
 Referring to God's creation of the framework of reality, he writes: